 Terms and Conditions

-Each supplier (“Supplier”) of materials and/or goods and services to Union Pacific Railroad Company (together with its subsidiaries and affiliates, “UPRR”) is required to accept the following Supplier Terms and Conditions (“Terms and Conditions”).
+Each supplier (“Supplier”) of materials and/or goods and services to Union Pacific Railroad Company (together with its subsidiaries and affiliates, “UPRR” or "Railroad") is required to accept the following Supplier Terms and Conditions (“Terms and Conditions”).
 These Terms and Conditions set forth general terms applicable to each Supplier’s provision of materials and/or goods (collectively, “Products”) and services, including any deliverables provided in connection with such services, (collectively, the “Services”) to UPRR (Sections 1 through 16); terms applicable to the supply of Products (Section 17); and terms applicable to the provision of Services (Section 18).

 PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY.
 YOU ACKNOWLEDGE THAT YOU HAVE READ AND AGREED ON BEHALF OF YOURSELF AND SUPPLIER TO BE BOUND BY TO THESE TERMS AND CONDITIONS.
 IF YOU ENTER INTO THESE TERMS AND CONDITIONS ON BEHALF OF A COMPANY OR OTHER LEGAL ENTITY, YOU REPRESENT THAT YOU HAVE THE AUTHORITY TO BIND SUCH ENTITY AND ITS AFFILIATES TO THESE TERMS AND CONDITIONS.